Cryptkeeper/Minetrack/README.md

 #### A note on the state of this project
 This project and the offical website are not actively maintained anymore, but you are welcome to run your once instances of minetrack.
+I will however accept and review pull-requests, so please share any improvements you are making so everybody can benefit from them.
 #### Try it out!
 You can see an up-to-date copy of the production branch running on http://minetrack.me